Government Medical College, Jammu

 The Government Medical College, Jammu also known as GMC Jammu is a medical college located in Jammu, Jammu and Kashmir, India.
 It was established in 1973.
-The college and hospital are approved and recognized by the Medical Council of India since the year of inception of college.
+The college and hospital are approved and recognized by the National Medical Commission since the year of inception of college.

 Degree

 GMC Jammu offers training courses and degrees in various disciplines like MBBS, BSC Paramedical courses, Post graduation, Physiotherapy, Anticillary Medical Training (AMT) etc.